EI-CoreBioinformatics/mikado/docs/Introduction.rst

 #. :ref:`In the second step <serialise>`, ``mikado serialise`` will collect data from multiple sources (Portcullis_, Transdecoder_, BLASTX) and load it into a database for fast integration with the input data.
 #. :ref:`In the final step <pick>`, ``mikado pick`` will integrate the prepared transcripts with the serialised additional data to choose the best transcripts.

-By far, the most important source of data for Mikado is Transdecoder_, as the algorithms for finding and splitting chimeras depend on the detection of the ORFs on the transcript sequences.
+By far, the most important source of data for Mikado is the ORF calling, which can be executed with Prodigal_ or Transdecoder_.
+This is because many of the algorithms for finding and splitting chimeras depend on the detection of the ORFs on the transcript sequences.
+Moreover, the ORF features are a very important part of the scoring mechanism.
 Please refer to the :ref:`Algorithms <Algorithms>` section for more details on how Mikado operates.

 Using these multiple data sources, and its distinctive iterative method to identify and disentangle gene loci, Mikado is capable of bringing together methods with very different results, and interpret the composition of a locus similarly to how a manual annotator would.
-This leads to cleaned RNA-Seq annotations that can be used as the basis of the downstream analysis of choice, such as eg a hint-based *ab initio* annotation with Augustus [Augustus]_ or Maker2 [Maker]_.
+This leads to cleaned RNA-Seq annotations that can be used as the basis of the downstream analysis of choice, such as eg a hint-based
+*ab initio* annotation with Augustus [Augustus]_ or Maker2 [Maker]_.

 .. topic:: Mikado in action: recovering fused gene loci